-(1)(2)Definitions.

-- (i) Catch is the total quantity of fish, measured in weight or numbers of fish, taken in commercial, recreational, subsistence, tribal, and other fisheries.
-Catch includes fish that are retained for any purpose, as well as mortality of fish that are discarded. - (ii) Acceptable biological catch (ABC) is a level of a stock or stock complex's annual catch, which is based on an ABC control rule that accounts for the scientific uncertainty in the estimate of OFL and, any other scientific uncertainty (see paragraph (f)(3) of this section), and should be specified based on the ABC control rule, and the Council's risk policy. - (iii) ABC control rule means a specified approach to setting the ABC for a stock or stock complex as a function of the scientific uncertainty in the estimate of OFL and any other scientific uncertainty (see paragraph (f)(4) of this section). - (iii+) Annual catch limit (ACL) is a limit on the level of total annual catch of a stock or stock complex, which cannot exceed the ABC, that serves as the basis for invoking AMs.
-ACL cannot exceed the ABC, but An ACL may be divided into sector-ACLs (see paragraph (f)(54) of this section). - (v) Annual catch target (ACT) is an amount of annual catch of a stock or stock complex that is the management target of a fishery, and accounts for management uncertainty in controlling the actual eatch at or below the ACL.
-ACTs are recommended in the system of accountability measures so that ACL is not exceeded. - (vi) ACT control rule means a specified approach to setting the ACT for a stock or stock complex such that the risk of exceeding the ACL due to management uncertainty is at an acceptably low level. - (iv) Control rule is a policy for establishing a limit or target catch level that is based on the best scientific information available and is established by the Council in consultation with its SSC. (v) Management uncertainty refers to uncertainty in the ability of managers to constrain catch so that the ACL is not exceeded, and the uncertainty in quantifying the true catch amounts (i.e., estimation errors).
-The sources of management uncertainty could include: late catch reporting; misreporting; underreporting of catches; lack of sufficient inseason management, including inseason closure authority; or other factors. - (vi) Scientific uncertainty refers to uncertainty in the information about a stock and its reference points.
+(iv) (iii) Annual catch limit (ACL) is a limit on the level of total annual catch of a stock or stock complex, which cannot exceed the ABC, that serves as the basis for invoking AMs.-ACL cannot exceed the ABC, but An ACL may be divided into sector-ACLs (see paragraph (f)(54) of this section).

+(v) Annual catch target (ACT) is an amount of annual catch of a stock or stock complex that is the management target of a fishery, and accounts for management uncertainty in controlling the actual catch at or below the ACL.
+ACTs are recommended in the system of accountability measures so that ACL is not exceeded.

+(vi) ACT control rule means a specified approach to setting the ACT for a stock or stock complex such that the risk of exceeding the ACL due to management uncertainty is at an acceptably low level.

+(iv) Control rule is a policy for establishing a limit or target catch level that is based on the best scientific information available and is established by the Council in consultation with its SSC. (v) Management uncertainty refers to uncertainty in the ability of managers to constrain catch so that the ACL is not exceeded, and the uncertainty in quantifying the true catch amounts (i.e., estimation errors).
+The sources of management uncertainty could include: late catch reporting; misreporting; underreporting of catches; lack of sufficient inseason management, including inseason closure authority; or other factors.

+(vi) Scientific uncertainty refers to uncertainty in the information about a stock and its reference points.
 Sources of scientific uncertainty could include: uncertainty in stock assessment results; uncertainty in the estimates of MFMT, MSST, the biomass of the stock, and OFL; time lags in updating assessments; the degree of retrospective revision of assessment results; uncertainty in projections; uncertainties due to the choice of assessment model; longer-term uncertainties due to potential ecosystem and environmental effects; or other factors.